 Cross-Connects and Their Costs

-Cross-connects (or cross connections) are a type of connection utilized in colocation data centers that enable customers to establish dedicated, high-performance connectivity within the data center.
+Cross-connects (or cross connections) are a type of interconnection services that enable customers to establish dedicated, high-performance connectivity within the data center.
 They are typically charged on a per-port basis, with the cost varying depending on the type of connection and the data center provider.

 Moreover, many colocation providers offer direct connections to major public cloud providers, such as AWS, Google Cloud, or Microsoft Azure.
 While these connections can provide significant benefits, they can also add to the overall cost of the service.